Coronavirus (COVID-19) Information

 Support Provided with Non-Federal Financial Aid

-Fullerton College also awarded aid for AB540 and DACA students, who were not eligible for HEERF.
-These grants, using College funding sources, were also in the amount of $500 and were awarded to enrolled students who met that criteria.
-In total, 1,230 students were awarded a total of $540,000.
+Fullerton College will also award aid for AB540 and DACA students, who were not eligible for HEERF II.
+These grants, using State funding sources, will also be in the amount of $500 and will be awarded to enrolled students who met that criteria.
+More information will follow once those funds are received by the State.
+It is anticipated there will also be no application process.